nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_resources_overview.md

 * DocumentReference

 {% include note.html content="DocumentReference is part of the Access Record Documents capability which is available as its own GP Connect specification version.
-Access Record Documents compliments Access Record Structure by retrieval of a documents list or individual documents.
+Access Record Documents complements Access Record Structure by retrieval of a documents list or individual documents.
 Please consult the [specification versions page](https://developer.nhs.uk/gp-connect-specification-versions/) for more details." %}

 ### Administrative ###